Oral Cancer Screenings

 Oral cancer screenings are part of an individual’s biannual exam at Modern Family Dental Care.
 It’s important for people to understand the signs and symptoms of oral cancer, as early detection leads to a better prognosis.
-Contact us today to schedule an appointment for oral cancer screening in Northlake, Davis Lake or Concord.
+Contact us today to schedule an appointment for oral cancer screening in Northlake ,University or Concord.

 There are various oral cancer risk factors, which include tobacco use, heavy alcohol use, human papillomavirus and a weakened immune system.
 Symptoms of oral cancer include, but aren’t limited to, a sore that doesn’t heal or bleeds, thickening of the mouth’s lining, jaw pain, painful swallowing, sore throat and tongue pain.
 If you are experiencing any of these symptoms and they persist for more than two weeks, contact Modern Family Dental Care for an evaluation.